-Flight Ready Payload: This is your instrument that satisfies all the interface requirements specified in the HASP-Student Payload Interface Manual, is fully described in the PSIP, with flight operations documented in the FLOP, as well as satisfying the science objectives described in your HASP application and has been tested to prove that all such requirements have been met.
+Flight Ready Payload: The final instrument that satisfies all the interface requirements specified in the HASP-Student Payload Interface Manual, is fully described in the PSIP, with flight operations documented in the FLOP, as well as satisfying the science objectives described in the original HASP application and has been tested to prove that all such requirements have been met.
 The Flight Ready Payload is delivered prior to HASP integration and system testing at CSBF in August and will be returned to the responsible institution following the flight.

-Payload Integration Certification (PIC): At integration all interfaces will be documented and validated, correct operation of the payload will be verified and any issues identified will be detailed.
+Payload Integration Certification (PIC): At integration all interfaces will be documented and validated, correct operation of the payload will be verified, and any issues identified will be detailed.
 This certification will be handled by HASP management during integration.
 A sample form, customized for your payload, will be sent to you following receipt of your Payload Specification & Integration Plan.
 Note that you will not be certified to fly until the PIC is complete.

-FLight Operation Plan (FLOP): This document will detail procedures for flight line setup, prelaunch checkout, flight operations, error recovery, pre-terminate procedure and payload recovery including a timeline showing specific events relative to launch at T=0 and identifying personnel participating in flight operations.
-Note that any payload operations to be performed other than power-up ~one hour prior to launch (T - 1 hr) and power down prior to terminate must be specified in this document.
-This document is due during HASP integration.
+FLight Operation Plan (FLOP): This document will detail procedures for flight line setup, prelaunch checkout, flight operations, error recovery, pre-terminate procedure, and payload recovery including a timeline showing specific events relative to launch at T=0 and identifying personnel participating in flight operations.
+Note that any payload operations to be performed other than power-up \sim one hour prior to launch (T-1) hr) and power down prior to terminate must be specified in this document.
+If the flight team is requesting to go on recovery, the recovery request form (Appendix in FLOP Template) must be included with your FLOP, but does not guarantee permission to attend recovery.
+This document is due on the first day of HASP integration.

-Final Flight / Science Report: A final report on the results from the flight of your payload is due by December 06, 2019.
-This report should include an assessment of the payload performance, problems encountered, lessons learned as well as the science / technical results from the flight plus demographics of all participants in your project.
+Final Flight / Science Report: A final report on the results from the flight of your payload is due by December 10, 2021.
+This report should include an assessment of the payload performance, problems encountered, lessons learned, as well as the science / technical results from the flight, plus demographics of all participants in your project.